 I sewed up the mid length which comes down to just above the knees.
 The tunic length is about mid thigh, and long length swirls around the calves.

 For the sleeves, I chose to make the 3/4 length since I used a 2-way stretch sweater knit, and it is warm!
-So this is a top that I wear in cold weather only.
+So this is a top that I wear in colder weather only.

 There are two slit heights to this pattern.
 The top slit height is the “daring” height, meaning it shows a bit more skin.
 I actually did the lower slit, but with no vertical stretch to the fabric and a long torso, I achieved daring anyway!